 The ATSB is working to improve timeliness for the finalisation and publication of its investigation reports.
-The Government's recent Budget measures, and the ATSB's organisational change program, position the ATSB to reduce its investigation backlog and increase its capacity to complete complex investigations within 12 months, which is a key deliverable of the ATSB.
+The recruitment of 17 new investigators over the 2017-18 financial year will position the ATSB to reduce its investigation backlog and increase its capacity to complete complex investigations within 12 months, which is a key deliverable of the ATSB.
 It should be noted though that while it may generally take 12 months to complete a complex investigation, the ATSB does commit to ensuring that safety issues are raised with stakeholders responsible for addressing them as soon as they are identified.